 The Human Development Awards Programme offers highly visible incentives to reward and catalyze the production of higher quality and more influential regional, national and sub-national Human Development Reports (HDRs).

-Organized every two years by the Human Development Report Office (HDRO) since 2000, the Awards Programme recognizes high-impact HDRs and the teams responsible for them through a widely publicized judging process and final Awards Ceremony.
+Organized every few years by the Human Development Report Office (HDRO) since 2000, the Awards Programme recognizes high-impact HDRs and the teams responsible for them through a widely publicized judging process and final Awards Ceremony.

 The Human Development Awards are designed to:

 - advocate the human development approach and core principles of national ownership, independence and objectiveness, and participatory process;